 - Edit the Carrier you are reviewing

-- Scroll to the Handling Fee panel and look at the “Flat Surcharge” and “Percentage Surcharge/Discount fields,” both should be set to zero if you do not want a handling fee to apply to your rates
+- Navigate to the Fees tab > Handling Fees panel and look at the “Flat Surcharge” and “Percentage Surcharge/Discount fields,” both should be set to zero if you do not want a handling fee to apply to your rates

 Check if rating Residential vs Commercial rates

 Some carriers charge a few dollars difference depending on commercial or residential addresses.
-Check to see if you have the carrier set to receive Residential or Commercial rates.
+Check if you have the carrier set to receive Residential or Commercial rates.